-The net assets of Siemens Bank changed only marginally in fiscal 2020.
+The net assets of Siemens Bank changed only marginally in the 2020 fiscal year.

-The volume of business in the core lending business (including guarantees) rose only marginally by 1 % in the 2020 fiscal year, following strong growth of 14 % in the previous year.
+The volume of business in the core lending business (including guarantees) rose only marginally by 1% in the 2020 fiscal year, following strong growth of 14% in the previous year.

-Figure 1: Development of loans and advances to customers in the lending business (€ million)
+lending business (€ million)